ReviewMyContract.aiReview My Contract

 What to Do

 If you are negotiating a contract with a choice-of-law clause specifying a state, understand that the choice of law affects which state's arbitration protections apply.
 If you have bargaining power, try to specify your own state as the governing law — you are more likely to know and be able to invoke local protections.
-If the other party insists on their state's law, research that state's arbitration enforcement record.
 For employment and independent contractor agreements, California and Massachusetts offer the most individual protections.
 For commercial B2B agreements, the choice-of-law effect on arbitration is less dramatic because FAA preemption is broader in commercial contexts.
+If you are in a state with strong consumer protections (California, Massachusetts, New Jersey), ensure the clause specifies those state laws govern the arbitration agreement itself — not just the substantive contract.

 12High Importance